mfucci/node-matter/CONTRIBUTING.md

 ### Git

-Please send us the pull request from your forked repo.
+Please send us the pull request including details about your change and referencing relevant issues or discussions.

-In the case that Commit rights to the main repository were granted to contributors the following basic ground-rules should be applied:
+In the case that write access to the main repository were granted to contributors the following basic ground-rules should be applied:

-* No --force pushes or modifying the Git history in any way.
 * Do not use the main branch for ongoing work.
 Please use feature- or fix-branches instead

 ### Guidelines for contributions

 The following general guidelines for contributions apply:
+* If you plan to introduce new features, changes to the somwhoe "magic" typings or significant changes, the discussions in GitHub are a good idea to discuss details together with the community before starting to work on it.
+This can ease the PR review provess because all parties know more context.
 * The library tries to have "no external dependencies" to be used in also other JavaScript environments than just Node.js.
 Please do not introduce new dependencies without a discussion before committing the PR.
-* Request a review from at least one of the other developers.
-If you had a discussion on the topic with one developer please make sure to include this developer in any case in your reveiw list.
-As of writing this @mfucci needs to be included as reviewer also in all cases.
+* If you had a discussion on the topic with one developer please make sure to include this developer in any case in your review list.
 When the PR got approved it will be merged by the reviewer.

-In the case that Commit rights to the main repository were granted to contributors the following rules should be applied:
+In the case that write access to the main repository were granted to contributors the following rules should be applied:

 * External API changes and significant modifications ought to be subject to an internal pull-request to solicit feedback from other contributors.
 * Internal pull-requests to solicit feedback are encouraged for any other non-trivial contribution but left to the discretion of the contributor.
-* When PRs got reviewed from an other contributor with write access this developer should also do the final merge after approving the PR to also do the required post tasks (like delete branches if needed and such).
+* As a reviewer, upon approval, don't merge the PR, let the author do the final merge and associate post merge tasks if any.

 "Internal-pull-request" means that also with direct commit access to the main repository a PR from another branch on the repo is used.